dmidlo/histdata.com-tools/docs/temporal-orchestration-operations.md

 - Symptom: import activities fail or retry because no live Influx target is configured.
 - Fix: install `histdatacom[influx]`, provide `influxdb.yaml`, or skip
   `-I/--import_to_influxdb`.
-The sidecar does not provide an InfluxDB service.
+The runtime does not provide an InfluxDB service.
   Local contract tests replace only the final writer and do not prove live credentials, bucket permissions, network latency, or server-side write rejection behavior.
 When Docker is available, run